-a vapor product.

-Repealed by Session Laws 1993, c.
+- (11a) Tobacco product.
+A cigarette, a cigar, or any other product that contains tobacco and is intended for inhalation or oral use.
+The term includes a vapor product. - (12) Repealed by Session Laws 1993, c.
 442, s.
-1, effective January 1, 1994.

-(13) Use The exercise of any right or power over cigarettes, incident to the ownership or possession thereof, other than the making of a sale thereof in the course of engaging in a business of selling cigarettes.
+1, effective January 1, 1994. - (13) Use.
+The exercise of any right or power over cigarettes, incident to the ownership or possession thereof, other than the making of a sale thereof in the course of engaging in a business of selling cigarettes.
 The term includes the keeping or retention of cigarettes for use.

-- (13a) Vapor product.
-Any noncombustible product that employs a mechanical heating element, battery, or electronic circuit regardless of shape or size and that can be used to produce vapor from nicotine in a solution.
-The term includes any vapor cartridge or other container of nicotine in a solution or other form that is intended to be used with or in an electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar product or device.
-The term does not include any product regulated by the United States Food and Drug Administration under Chapter V of the federal Food, Drug, and Cosmetic Act. - (14) Wholesale dealer.
-Either of the following: - a.
-A person who acquires vapor products or tobacco products other than cigarettes for sale to another wholesale dealer or to a retail dealer. - b.
-A manufacturer of vapor products or tobacco products other than cigarettes."
+Vapor product. - Any nonlighted, noncombustible product that employs a 1 2 mechanical heating element, battery, or electronic circuit regardless of shape 3 or size and that can be used to produce vapor from nicotine in a solution.
+The term includes any vapor cartridge or other container of nicotine in a 4 5 solution or other form that is intended to be used with or in an electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar 6 product or device.
+The term does not include any product regulated by the 7 8 United States Food and Drug Administration under Chapter V of the federal 9 Food, Drug, and Cosmetic Act.